wehs7661/ensemble_md/docs/theory.rst

 .. math:: N = n_s + (R-1)\phi
    :label: eq_1

-For example, the configuration of the REXEE simulation shown in `Figure 1`_ can be expressed as :math:`(N, R, n_s, \phi) = (9, 4, 6, 1)`.
+For example, the configuration of the REXEE simulation shown in `Fig. 1`_ can be expressed as :math:`(N, R, n_s, \phi) = (9, 4, 6, 1)`.
 Importantly, the total number of states :math:`N` does not have to be equal to the number of replicas :math:`R` in the REXEE method.
-In fact it is shown in the Supporting Information of our paper [Hsu2024]_ that for a REXEE simulation simulation sampling any number of replicas, there exists at least one valid REXEE configuration, allowing much higher flexibility in replica configuration compared to traditional replica exchange methods -- once the number of replicas is decided, typically as a factor of the number of available cores, the total number of states can be arbitrary.
+In fact, it is shown in the Supporting Information of our paper [Hsu2024]_ that for a REXEE simulation simulation sampling any number of replicas, there exists at least one valid REXEE configuration, allowing much higher flexibility in replica configuration compared to traditional replica exchange methods -- once the number of replicas is decided, typically as a factor of the number of available cores, the total number of states can be arbitrary.
 In our Supporting Information,